 If you start bleeding after having a Pap smear test, you need to avoid using tampons or having sex for three days.
 Bleeding may continue or become heavier if there is additional pressure.

-If you end up getting abnormal results from Pap smear results, there is no cause for alarm.
+If you end up getting abnormal results from Pap smear tests, there is no cause for alarm.
 As a woman, you are bound to get at least one abnormal Pap smear result in your lifetime.
-An average of 5% of all Pap smears shows abnormal results.
+An average of 5% of all Pap smears show abnormal results.
 Although not all abnormal results are alarming, it is always good to follow up to rule out the possibility of cervical cancer.

 Created with the patient’s well-being in mind, Wilmington Urgent Family Clinic offers high-quality health care services for residents of Wilmington City in California.
 Our patients are all cared for and treated humanely and compassionately.
 Wilmington Urgent Family Clinic focuses on making all our patients feel comfortable and relaxed when receiving medical care to allow them to heal correctly and fast.